klevu/jsv2-early-adopters/tutorial/shopify/klevu-product-color-swatches/README.md

 - Navigate to Online Store > Themes.
 - On Current Theme, select Actions > Edit Code.
+- Assets > Add a new Asset > Upload `klevu-product-color-swatches.js`.
 - Assets > Add a new Asset > Upload `klevu-color-swatches-service.js`.
 - Assets > Add a new Asset > Upload `klevu-color-swatches.css`.
+- Snippets > Add a new Snippet:
+    - Create a new Snippet called: `klevu-product-color-swatches`
+    - Copy content from `klevu-product-color-swatches.liquid` + Paste and click on Save.

 Next we need to include these assets in our page, so edit Templates > `page.klevuSearch.liquid`.